Jiaming740/MFULI/README.md

 # Improving Large-scale Classification in Technology Management: Making Full Use of Label Information for Professional Technical Documents
 This repository implements MFULI model for hierarchical multi-label professional technical document classification.
-This work has been accepted as the Research Article "Improving Large-scale Classification in Technology Management: Making Full Use of Label Information for Professional Technical Documents" in *IEEE Transactions on Engineering Management*.
+This work has been accepted as the Research Article "Improving Large-scale Classification in Technology Management: Making Full Use of Label Information for Professional Technical Documents" by the journal of *IEEE Transactions on Engineering Management*.

 ## Dependencies
 ```